Am I Evangelical? (1)

 • Have we blindly accepted what Evangelicalism has told us just because everyone else seemed to accept it?

 It is certainly true that the Christian that I am today has been shaped by many things and by many people in the past.
 That is true for all of us, and that is part of the variety that is to be found in the church, both at a local and worldwide level.
-Yet even that is subject to being questioned.
+Yet even that is an assumption that is subject to being questioned.

 As Christians, it is easy for our present to be based on someone else’s past, rather than on our own past.
 Our beliefs may simply be the beliefs that have been handed down to us.
 Our practices may simply be the practices that have been handed down to us.
 Our thinking may simply be the thinking that has been handed down to us.
 In short, we may be dressed in someone else’s clothes, speaking someone else’s words, doing someone else’s practices, and even being someone else.
 Or trying to do these things.
 Let us explore together the word “evangelicalism” and see where it takes us.